ksu-is/Furry-Friends-In-Need/projectroadmap.md

 ## Tasks for the next 2 week sprint:
 <br/>

-- [ x] Find a related repository or tutorial online and evaluate it.
+- [x] Find a related repository or tutorial online and evaluate it.

-- [x ] Test tutorial and determine whether it will be used.
+- [x] Test tutorial and determine whether it will be used.

 - [ ] Create 3 html pages for the adoption website; a home page, an adoption page, and a feedback page.